-Most of us experience stress in life, whether this is in the short term, personal or long-term stress from a high-pressure career.
+Most of us experience stress in life, whether this is in the short-term, personal or long-term stress from a high-pressure career.
 It is important to identify and lessen the things that cause you stress.
 Since you cannot always remove all stressors from your life, how you deal with stress becomes very important to your long-term health.
 Below are some tips to reduce stress in day-to-day life.

 Exercise in almost any form can act as a stress reliever.
 It won’t make your stress disappear, but being active can definitely boost your feel-good endorphin and take you away from your daily worries.
 So be it 40 minutes of brisk walking, yoga, aerobics, or some laps in the pool you will find that you have forgotten the day’s irritation and concentrating on your body.
-The results are–energy, optimism, calm mind, and fit body.
+The results are–energy, optimism, a calm mind, and a fit body.

 Connect with people

 A problem shared is a problem halved.
 A good support network of colleagues, friends, and family can ease your work troubles and help you see in a different way.
 If you don’t connect with people, you won’t have support to turn to when you need help.
 The activities we do with friends help us relax and we often have a good laugh with them., which is an excellent stress reliever And maybe your friends or colleagues can also help you out with some solutions to your problems.